phalcon/cphalcon/tests/README.md

 ## Help

-**Note:** Cache unit-tests are slower than others tests because they use wait states (sleep command) to expire generated caches.
+**Note:** Cache-related tests are slower than others tests because they use wait states (sleep command) to expire generated caches.

 The file `.travis.yml` contains full instructions to test Phalcon Framework on Ubuntu 12+ If you cannot run the tests, please check the file `.travis.yml` for an in depth view on how test Phalcon.